-Fintech Trends You Need to Pay Attention to in 2019
+Fintech Trends to Watch for in 2019

 As we continue to use our mobile devices, other Internet of Things technology, and move to self-driving car technology, the financial sector is also being influenced by similar technology.
 This fusion of technology and financial services is referred to by many as "fintech".